 5. Crepe and Waffle

 There are quite a few Crepe and Waffles in Medellin.
 This is one of those local chains that everyone loves – and with good reason.
 Let’s start with their employment policy.
-They choose to employ women who have experienced difficult times which is fantastic.
+Crepe and Waffles choose to employ women who have experienced difficult times which is fantastic.

 I also heard a rumour that they have an amazing value take away salad offer.
 I am afraid I never got past the appeal of the crepes and the waffles!
 A must visit!

 Mondoverde became my go-to lunch place!
 They have a fantastic super healthy menu where you can either put together your own salad based on a formula or choose one of their suggestions.
 They also do amazing juices.
-The perfect place for a healthy and tasty lunch.
+Mondoverde is the perfect place for a healthy and tasty lunch.
+This is good quality fast food and very much vegetarian friendly.

 Other Good Medellin Restaurants:

-Classic Colombian in the heart of El Poblado.
+Traditional Colombian in the heart of El Poblado.
 I thought the food was okay.
 3 Tipicos was near where I was staying and it always seemed to be packed with locals.
 I think I was not the biggest fan of classic Colombian food thus my preference for some of the more fusion heavy restaurants.
-If you like the classic Colombian style then I would definitely recommend
+If you like the classic South American style then I would definitely recommend 3 Tipicos.

 Great lunch spot.
 Healthy salads, wraps and juices.Check out all my Favourite Travel Stuff Here!